Canoe trip on the Big Salmon River from Quiet Lake to Carmacks, 354 km / 14 days

 Chilkoot Trail Tour from Skagway / Dyea to Bennett, 53 km / 8 days

-We begin our Yukon challenge with a canoe trip on one of the most beautiful wilderness rivers in the Yukon Territory, the Big Salmon River.
-Nestled amongst the Pelly Mountains and the Big Salmon Range, the narrow river winds its way through one of the most charming landscapes of the Yukon Territory, until it empties into the Yukon River close to the town of Carmacks.
+We begin our Yukon Challenge with a canoe trip on one of the most beautiful wilderness rivers in the Yukon Territory, the Big Salmon River.
+Nestled amongst the Pelly Mountains and the Big Salmon Range, the narrow river winds its way through one of the most charming landscapes of the Yukon Territory, until it flows into the Yukon River close to the town of Carmacks.

 In historic Dyea, we begin our 5-day Trekkingtour on the legendary Chilkoot Trail.
 We only carry what we need during those days.
 The rest of our luggage will remain in Whitehorse in our hotel.

 We follow the Trail, which was crossed by more than 100 000 men und women, explorers and thieves, who ventured to the goldfields in the Klondike in the late 1890s.
 The Chilkoot Pass towers 1,150 meters high above the ocean.
 We will experience some of the struggles those adventurers had to put up with on their way to the Klondike.

 After five days hiking, we reach Lake Bennett, the end point of the Chilkoot Trail.
 We fly back to Whitehorse with a float plane and have a chance to see this unique landscape from the bird`s-eye view.

 This trip is also available as a pure canoe trip or trekking tour.

 Your guide will greet you at the Whitehorse Airport and transfer you to your hotel.
 After the check-in we will meet for a tour briefing and discuss your trip details.